the1lab/1lab/src/Cat/Instances/Localisation.lagda.md

 We thus have the localisation as a [[precategory]].
 The localisation functor $\cL : \cC \to \cC\loc{W}$ sends a morphism $f : a \to b$ to the singleton zigzag consisting of $f$ pointing forwards.
-Finally, if $f \in W$, then we're also allowed to draw it backards; and this inverts $\cL f$.
+Finally, if $f \in W$, then we're also allowed to draw it backwards; and this inverts $\cL f$.
 Since we're just writing down things we've already shown, there's a bit of code with not much more we could say: